vegastrike/vegastrike.github.io/assets/roadmap.md

 Theme: TBD

 Goals:
+- Installer for Mac OS X
+- Installer for Windows
 - Start building error handling on the C/C++ side; possibly expose it to the Python side (though that may get delayed to 0.10.0)

 Notes: